bbauska/JS-Programs/README.md

 console.log(isAdult); // Prints: Yes
 ```

-Using the ternary operator to perform an action based on a condition
+Using the ternary operator to perform an action based on a condition:

 ```
 const hour = 14;